Bhashinee/service-composition/README.md

 @docker:Expose{}
 listener http:Listener travelAgencyEP = new(9090);

-// http:Client endpoint definitions to communicate with other services
+// http:Client endpoint definitions to communicate with other services.

 @http:ServiceConfig {basePath:"/travel"}
 service travelAgencyService on travelAgencyEP {
 ```

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-This will also create the corresponding Docker image using the Docker annotations that you have configured above.
+This creates the corresponding Docker image using the Docker annotations that you have configured above.
 Navigate to `service-composition/guide` and run the following command.

 ```
    $ ballerina build travel_agency